Reserve army of labour: Hidden unemployment

 There are also many controversies about hidden unemployment.
 Hidden unemployment means that people are not counted or considered as unemployed, although in reality they are unemployed.
 For example, young people will stay in the family home, in schooling, or in some make-work scheme because they can not find a paid job.
 People might also have a job, but they might be underemployed because they cannot get more working hours or they cannot get a job for which they are qualified.
 People might also drop out of the official labour force because they are discouraged and no longer actively looking for work; they are no longer counted as unemployed, although they are.
 Governments can also subsidize employment of people who would otherwise be unemployed, or put people on benefits even although they could be working.
 It may be that workers are hired, but that they do nothing while at work.

 On the one side, governments often try to make unemployment seem as low as possible because that is politically desirable.
 On the other side, governments also often provide "broader" and "narrower" measures of unemployment.
-For example, the United States Bureau of Labor Statistics provides six measures of labor underutilization (U-1, U-2, U-3, U-4, U-5 and U-6).
+For example, the United States Bureau of Labor Statistics provides six measures of labor underutilization (U-1 through U-6).
 The U-3 rate is the "official" unemployment rate.